 If you sign up for E&O through a brokerage firm, you may notice a very high coverage limit.
 This often covers the whole firm and is meant to be shared by all the agents.
 Your own limit may be much lower if many claims are in process at once.

 An exclusion is a part of a policy that states which events and costs a company will not cover.

 All E&O plans will exclude from coverage any and all claims that result from dishonest or criminal acts by an agent.
 If you are a real estate agent and make false claims about a house you're trying to sell, or if you engage in any sort of fraud in the process, you can't expect E&O to bail you out.
 The same goes for claims against an agent who caused harm or death to a person, or if they caused damage to someone's property.
 These are common exclusions in most E&O plans, as are claims arising from damage caused by an agent to a person's property that occurs in the course of work.

 One other frequent E&O exclusion is found in the case of polluted property.
 Under most states' laws, real estate agents have a duty to be truthful and disclose known defects.
 This includes the knowledge of waste on a piece of land (or under a structure) or any former pollution that may affect the buyer's choice.

 Deductibles for E&O Insurance

+A deductible is the amount of money an agent must pay toward a claim before the insurance coverage kicks in.
 Some E&O policies have two deductibles.
-There might be one deductible for defense costs and another for payment of damages if an agent is found to be at fault.
+There might be one for defense costs and a second for the payment of damages if an agent is found to be at fault.